geersenthil/geersenthil/README.md

 - 👋 Hi, I’m Geerthika Senthil
 - 👀 I’m interested in data science and machine learning.
-I gained practical experience in both areas while working at the Ministry of Attorney General and PepsiCo.
+I gained practical experience in both areas while working at Sun Life, Ministry of Attorney General and PepsiCo.
 My Preferred Languages are:
-   - Python and R for Data Processing & Analysis
+   - Python, SQL and R for Data Science & Analysis
    - Ruby on Rails for Backend Development
    - React, Node.js for Frontend Development
    - Java for Object Oriented Programming